 The 2019 Boston Music Awards are currently going down with a bang at The House of Blues, courtesy of a rousing closing set from Brockton hip-hop collective Van Buren, but the list of winners has emerged.

-Leading a diverse field of 2019 BMA recipients are Dorchester rapper Cousin Stizz (Artist of the Year, Hip-Hop Artist of the Year, for “Trying To Find My Next Thrill”, and Hip-Hop Artist of the Year) and Carlisle alt-pop phenom Clairo (Album of the Year for Immunity, and Pop Artist of the Year).
+Leading a diverse field of 2019 BMA recipients are Dorchester rapper Cousin Stizz (Artist of the Year, Video of the Year for “Trying To Find My Next Thrill”, and Hip-Hop Artist of the Year) and Carlisle alt-pop phenom Clairo (Album of the Year for Immunity, and Pop Artist of the Year).
 Beyond that duo, no other band or artist took home more than a single award across nearly 40 categories.

 In the media categories, Vanyaland was named Music Publication of the Year for the sixth time in seven years, and our Music Editor, Boston, Victoria Wasylak, was named Music Journalist of the Year.
 Vanyaland contributor Emily Gardner secured Live Music Photographer of the Year honors for the second straight year.